 - evolution of the Zika virus outbreak

 - endemic areas to help inform travellers on insect prevention measures prior to departing to risk countries

-Also, this is so you can include Zika virus infection in your differential diagnosis for travellers returning from countries with reported locally acquired Zika virus.
+This enables you to include Zika virus in your differential diagnosis for travellers returning from countries with reported locally acquired cases.

 There's increasing evidence about the role of sexual transmission of Zika virus.
 The rapid risk assessment provides the latest information on this topic.

 Asymptomatic infections are common.
 Only 1 in 4 people infected with Zika virus are believed to develop symptoms.

-The main symptoms of Zika virus disease include:
+The main symptoms of Zika virus infection include:

 - low-grade fever (less than 38.5°C)